flutter/flutter/specs/runloop.md

 6. Send frame to GPU.

-7. Replace the paint queue with the nextPaint queue, and let the nextPaint queue be an empty queue.
+7. Replace the frame queue with the nextFrame queue, and let the nextFrame queue be an empty queue.

 8. *Process* the *idle task queue*, with bits `application.idleTaskBits`, with a target time of t, where t is the